uvatmvf/GameOfPatti/README.md

 ### Hero Player Characters
 Each team is led by 3-4 heroes, with special weapon ability.

+### Pandus
-Pandus - Arjuna (unlimited arrows, deadly archery, sword and mace combat), Bhima (deadly bare handed and mace combat), Abhimanyu (fast rate of fire and deadly lance combat), Sahadeva (deadly sword combat)
+- Arjuna (unlimited arrows, deadly archery, sword and mace combat)
+- Bhima (deadly bare handed and mace combat)
+- Abhimanyu (fast rate of fire and deadly lance combat)
+- Sahadeva (deadly sword combat)

+### Kurus
-Kurus - Duryodhana (deadly mace combat), Drona (unlimited arrows and deadly lance combat), Karna (knockback arrow rocks chariots, possibly throwing players to ground, deadly archery and bare-handed combat) Ashwatthama (celestial arrow - an arrow from above that strikes all armed players on the ground).
+- Duryodhana (deadly mace combat)
+- Drona (unlimited arrows and deadly lance combat)
+- Karna (knockback arrow rocks chariots, possibly throwing players to ground, deadly archery and bare-handed combat)
+- Ashwatthama (celestial arrow - an arrow from above that strikes all armed players on the ground).
 ### Hero Non-Player Character

 Krishna's chariot - Outfitted with four horses, faster w/ more horsepower than the standard game chariots that have 2-3 horses, Krishna's chariot is Arjuna's starting point in the game.
 Players in Krishna's chariot are immune to being thrown off the chariot by Karna's knock back arrow.
 Only available to the Pandus.

 Ashwatthama the elephant - A larger than life war elephant that loves to flip slow moving Pandu chariots with his huge tusks.
 Ashwatthama the elephant starts each match with the Kurus, but can be commandeered by either side.